Who is Conservation Volunteers?

 If you are joining one of our free daily projects, bring a personal drink bottle, pack your lunch and a snack for morning and afternoon tea.

 If you are joining one of our overnight or longer projects, pack your lunch only for the first day, other meals will be provided.
 Teams on away projects do help with meal preparations and cooking, washing and cleaning up.

 Don’t worry if you’re not a great cook as everyone can do something to help, even if it’s just chopping vegetables.
 Fresh produce, meat and vegetables are used as often as possible although this cannot be guaranteed every day, particularly on remote projects far from shops, so please make allowances.

 Special diets, such as vegetarian, vegan or food allergies can be catered for – please remember to let us know when you book.

 On an overnight project what sort of accommodation can I expect?

 Accommodation will vary due to the wide variation in the nature of projects and locations.

-Typical accommodation can include caravans, hostels, shearer’s quarters, bunkhouses or camping (CV supplies tents).
+Typical accommodation can include caravans, hostels, shearer’s quarters, bunkhouses or camping (we supply tents).